projectfunction/FizzBuzz/README.md

 ### Test Notes
-If you want to test the code for yourself before submitting, paste your code into the ScratchPad (https://dash.projectfunction.io/scratchpad)
+If you want to test the code for yourself before submitting, you can open the [vizTest.html](./vizTest.html) file in your browser.

 ### Submission Notes
 Once you have completed the task, simply push your changes back to the repository for this assignment.
 After the submission deadline, only the latest push will be considered.
+DO NOT EDIT FILES IN THE '_campus' FOLDER!
+Doing so may lead to a *fail*.